Tappahannock, Virginia Car Accident Lawyer

 Car Accident Causes

 Car accidents are often unpredictable, and they can occur anywhere and at any time.
-Still, there are certain activities and behaviors that are notorious for causing accidents, including:
+Still, certain activities and behaviors are notorious for causing accidents, including:

 - Fatigued driving